zertrin/duplicity-backup/README.md

 This means the following:

-* You need to install and configure duplicity BEFORE using duplicity-backup.sh
+* You need to install AND configure duplicity BEFORE using duplicity-backup.sh
 * [The official documentation of duplicity](http://duplicity.nongnu.org/duplicity.1.html) is relevant to duplicity-backup.sh too.
 Virtually any option supported by duplicity can be specified in the config file of duplicity-backup.sh.
 See the `STATIC_OPTIONS`, `CLEAN_UP_TYPE` and `CLEAN_UP_VARIABLE` parameters in particular.
 * Before asking something about duplicity-backup.sh, ensure that your question isn’t actually concerning duplicity ;) First, make sure you can perform a backup with duplicity without using this script.
 If you can't make the backup work with duplicity alone, the problem is probably concerning duplicity and not this script.
 If you manage to make a backup with duplicity alone but not with this script, then there is probably a problem with duplicity-backup.sh.
 * In particular, to the question "_Does duplicity-backup.sh support the backend XXX_" (with XXX being for example Amazon Glacier), the answer is always the same: "_duplicity-backup.sh uses duplicity, so ask the developers of duplicity ;) Once it's in duplicity, it's automatically available to duplicity-backup.sh_"

 ## Contributing